aofarrel/Dockstore-Dictionary/outputs/output.rst

 ..
 DO NOT UPDATE THIS FILE.
-This file was created using GreatGloss.
+This file was created using glossarpy.
 Update the
 		source file that this page was generated from rather than modifying it directly.

 Dockstore Dictionary